Abhiiii25/Laptop-Recommender/README.md

   Ask things like: *"budget laptop for college coding under $800"*.

 - 🧠 **Smart Query Understanding**
-  Your queries are refined using a local LLM (Llama 3) for better accuracy.
+  Your queries are refined using a LLM (llama3-8b-8192) for better accuracy.

 - 🔗 **Semantic Search with RAG**
-  Uses vector embeddings from `nomic-embed-text` to match your intent with relevant products.
+  Uses vector embeddings from `all-MiniLM-L6-v2` to match your intent with relevant products.

 - 💬 **AI Chat Assistant**
   Ask follow-up questions or get more details from the AI assistant, who knows your context.